nicc777/poc-redis-cluster-in-k8s/kubernetes/README.md

 There are two main files:

-* [redis.yaml](./redis.yaml) - contains the Redis deployment all combined into a single file
+* [redis-lab01.yaml](./redis-lab01.yaml) - contains the Redis deployment all combined into a single file, as used in the first experiment.
 * [client.yaml](./client.yaml) - contains a [Python Redis client](../test-service/README.md) to interact with the Redis cluster.